ichteltelch/Batchless/README.md

-Code accompanying the paper that you can find here [here](https://arxiv.org/abs/2212.14729).
+Code accompanying the paper that you can find [here](https://arxiv.org/abs/2212.14729).

 This has been tested with TensorFlow 2.10.